UBC Wiki Instructor Guide

 You can use UBC Wiki for sharing and editing content:

-• Hosting Open Educational Resources, like open textbooks
+- Hosting Open Educational Resources, like open textbooks

-This tool guide was last reviewed in November 2021.
+This tool guide was last reviewed in November 2023.

-How are other faculty using UBC Wiki?
+How are others at UBC using UBC Wiki?

-Janice Stewart uses UBC Wiki so students contribute to public knowledge in arts
+Janice Stewart uses UBC Wiki so students contribute to public knowledge in Arts

 Socially networked digital technologies allow the classroom to progress beyond the boundaries of official knowledge.
 Official knowledge represents a partial aggregate of culture, because it is mapped in ways that typically exclude members of marginalized groups.
 Participatory technologies, such as the GRSJ 224 Wiki, enable active relationships to public knowledge, new forms of educational innovation, and participatory citizenship.
 Read more »